legal resources necessary to hold negligent facilities accountable.

 Documentation shows that the resident “ended up in the lift without a call light and [they] panic without a call light.
 The resident had a sore right hand the next day with bruising noted to the right second and third knuckle.”
 The surveyors interviewed the resident who stated that “it was very demeaning.”

 According to the state investigators, the nursing facility “failed to notify the Physician when medications and treatment were not administered according to the Physician’s orders.”
 The deficient practice involved thirty residents at the facility.
 This failure involved medications including “insulins, blood thinners, antipsychotic drugs, and treatments for pressure ulcers and burn wounds.”

 The investigators noted the facility “failed to protect [one resident] from misappropriation of [their] property and exploitation.”
 The facility “failed to protect [the resident] from misappropriation of property which allowed Certified Nursing Assistant (CNA) (an agent of the facility) to financially benefit from the resident” with the use of the resident’s “debit card for approximately $435.

 Was your loved one injured while living at River Haven Nursing and Rehabilitation Center?
 Contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now for immediate legal intervention.
-Our law firm fights aggressively on behalf of McCracken County victims of mistreatment living in long-term facilities including nursing homes in Paducah.
+Our network of attorneys fights aggressively on behalf of McCracken County victims of mistreatment living in long-term facilities including nursing homes in Paducah.

 Our legal team will provide initial free, case consultations to discuss your case.
 We provide all clients a “No Win/No-Fee” Guarantee, meaning you owe us nothing for our services if we are unable to obtain compensation on your behalf.